shenghaozou/taDebug/README.md

 </center>

 1. What is the value of the maximum land area among any three given states?
-2. What is the least value of population density among the states of Iowa, Kansas and Michigan?
+2. What is the least value of population density among any three given states?
 3. For a given state, what’s the predicted population in the given year?
 (The function will take in values of initial year, final year, growth rate and state name)
 4. Between any two given years, what is the population growth rate of particular state?

-Please make sure the data file area.csv and population.csv are in the same folder with main.py.
-We don’t require you to know how to read from data file so we provides the following function.

 ### Provided Function in Module project.py
+We don’t require you to know how to read from data file so we have provided the following functions.
+Please make sure the data file area.csv and population.csv are in the same folder along with main.py.

 **getArea(stateName)**

 getArea function takes the name of one state as an argument and returns the size of this state area.